The Strategic Space Law is taught by experts and scholars who are recognised for their expertise in space law and strategic uses of outer space.

 Stuart has an MSc in Astrophysics, a PhD in constellation design, and has been a fellow of both the Royal Astronomical Society and the British Interplanetary Society for more than 25 years.
 He takes an active interest in all things space.

-Steven Freeland is Professor of International Law at Western Sydney University, Australia where he specialises in Commercial Aspects of Space Law, International Criminal Law, Public International Law and Human Rights Law.
-He is also a Co-Founder and Director of Azimuth Advisory; Visiting Professor at the University of Vienna; Member of Faculty at the London Institute of Space Policy and Law; Associate Member at the Centre for Research in Air and Space Law, McGill University; Permanent Visiting Professor at the iCourts Centre of Excellence for International Courts, University of Copenhagen; Visiting Professor at Université Toulouse Capitole; Adjunct Professor at University of Adelaide; Fellow of the Australian Academy of Law; and a former Marie Curie Fellow (2013-2014).
-He has been an expert assessor for Government Research Councils in Australia, Canada, The Netherlands, South Africa, Hong Kong, and the United States and has taught various aspects of International Law at Universities in over 20 countries.
+Professor Steven Freeland (BCOM, LLB, LLM, PHD) is a Co-Founder and Principal at Azimuth Advisory, and is Emeritus Professor at Western Sydney University, where he was previously the Dean of the School of Law, and Professorial Fellow at Bond University.
+He also has honorary Adjunct or Visiting Appointments at the University of Vienna; the iCourts Centre of Excellence for International Courts, University of Copenhagen; the University of Hong Kong; the London Institute of Space Policy and Law; Université Toulouse1 Capitole; the Centre for Research in Air and Space Law, McGill University; the Outer Space Institute, University of British Columbia; Universiti Teknologi MARA (UiTM), Malaysia.
+He is a Fellow of the Australian Academy of Law, a Marie Curie Fellow (2013-2014), an expert assessor for Government Research Councils in Australia, Belgium, Canada, Germany, Hong Kong, South Africa, The Netherlands and the United States, and has taught various aspects of International Law in over 20 countries.
+Prior to becoming an academic, he had a 20-year career as an international commercial lawyer and investment banker.

-He represents the Australian Government at various United Nations Conferences and Committee Meetings, and has advised the Australian Commonwealth Department of Industry, Innovation and Science, and the New Zealand Government, on issues related to the regulation of space activities and the development of a space-industry strategy.
-In 2017, he was appointed as a member of the UNESCO-EOLSS Sub-Committee on 'The Science of Space'.
-Among other appointments, he is a Director of the Paris-based International Institute of Space Law, and a member of the Space Law Committee of the London-based International Law Association.
+He has represented the Australian Government at various United Nations Committee Meetings, and advised the Australian, New Zealand, Norwegian and several other Governments on issues related to the national and international regulation of space activities and the development of a national space-industry strategy.
+He has been appointed by the United Nations Committee on the Peaceful Uses of Outer Space (UNCOPUOS) as Vice-Chair of a 5 year Working Group addressing issues regarding the exploration, exploitation and utilization of space resources, and by the Australian Government as a Member of the Australian Space Agency Advisory Board.
+Among other appointments, he is a Director of the International Institute of Space Law (IISL); a member of the Space Law Committee of the International Law Association (ILA); and a member of both the Space Law Committee and War Crimes Committee of the International Bar Association (IBA).
 He has also been a Visiting Professional within the Appeals Chamber at the International Criminal Court (ICC), and a Special Advisor to the Danish Foreign Ministry in matters related to the ICC.

-He sits on the Editorial Board of the Australian International Law Journal, the Canada-based Annals of Air and Space Law, the German-based German Journal of Air and Space Law, the China-based Space Law Review, the London-based ROOM Space Journal, the Oxford Research Encyclopaedia, Planetary Science, and on the Advisory Board of the India-based Asian Journal of Air and Space Law, the Belarusian Yearbook of International Law and the UK-based Journal of Philosophy of International Law, as well as a series of books entitled Studies in Space Law.
-He is also Co-Editor of Annotated Leading Cases of International Criminal Tribunals, a long-established series of casebooks annotating the jurisprudence of the International Criminal Court, the International Criminal Tribunals for the former Yugoslavia and for Rwanda, the Special Court for Sierra Leone, the Extraordinary Chambers in the Courts of Cambodia, the Special Tribunal for Lebanon and the Special Panels for Serious Crimes in East Timor.
+He sits on the Editorial Board of the Canada-based Annals of Air and Space Law, the German-based German Journal of Air and Space Law, the China-based Space Law Review, the London-based ROOM Space Journal, the Oxford Research Encyclopaedia of Planetary Science, the Russian-based Space Law Research and on the Advisory Board of a series of books entitled Studies in Space Law.
+He is also Co-Editor of Annotated Leading Cases of International Criminal Tribunals, a series of casebooks annotating the jurisprudence of the International Criminal Court, the International Criminal Tribunals for the former Yugoslavia and for Rwanda, the Special Court for Sierra Leone, the Extraordinary Chambers in the Courts of Cambodia, the Special Tribunal for Lebanon, the Kosovo Specialist Chambers and the Special Panels for Serious Crimes in East Timor.

-He has authored approximately 300 publications on various aspects of International Law and has been invited to present over 1100 expert commentaries by national and international media outlets worldwide on a wide range of legal and geopolitical issues.
-He has been invited to present conference papers and keynote speeches in Australia, Austria, Belarus, Belgium, Bulgaria, Canada, China, Denmark, Estonia, France, Germany, Greece, Hong Kong, India, Israel, Italy, Japan, Malaysia, Mexico, The Netherlands, New Zealand, Norway, Pakistan, Romania, Russian Federation, Serbia, Singapore, Slovakia, South Africa, Spain, Sweden, Switzerland, Taiwan, Turkey, United Arab Emirates, United Kingdom, United States and Vietnam.
+He has authored approximately 300 publications on various aspects of International Law and has been invited to present over 1800 expert commentaries by national and international media outlets worldwide on a wide range of legal and geopolitical issues.
+He has been invited to present conference papers. presentations and keynote speeches in Australia, Austria, Belarus, Belgium, Bulgaria, Canada, China, Denmark, Estonia, Ethiopia, France, Finland, Germany, Greece, Hong Kong, India, Indonesia, Israel, Italy, Japan, Kenya, Luxembourg, Malaysia, Mexico, The Netherlands, New Zealand, Norway, Pakistan, The Philippines, Romania, Russian Federation, Serbia, Singapore, Slovakia, South Africa, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, United Arab Emirates, United Kingdom, United States and Vietnam.

 Major Brian D. Green is an instructor in the Operations and International Law Division at the Air Force Judge Advocate General’s School (AFJAGS), Maxwell Air Force Base (AFB), Alabama, where he has served since July 2017.
 He provides basic and advanced legal instruction to U.S. and allied military and civilian attorneys, paralegals, and other officers from around the world through AFJAGS and Air University courses.
 Along with fellow McGill alumna Dr. Andrea Harrington, he helped coach the first Air Command and Staff College team at the 2019 Manfred Lachs Space Law Moot Court competition, where the team became semi-finalists and won the Best New Team award.